Hotels near Centennial Field

 Are there budget-friendly hotels near Centennial Field?

-Pools, breakfast, pet policies, and more
+Hotel Amenities & Features Pools, breakfast, pet policies, and more

 Which hotels near Centennial Field offer free breakfast?

-Comfort Inn & Suites South Burlington near University (1.77 mi), Homewood Suites by Hilton Burlington (1.8 mi), and Best Western Plus Windjammer Inn & Conference Center (1.81 mi) include complimentary breakfast.
+Comfort Inn & Suites South Burlington near University (1.77 mi, from $100/night), Homewood Suites by Hilton Burlington (1.8 mi, from $170/night), and Best Western Plus Windjammer Inn & Conference Center (1.81 mi, from $138/night) include complimentary breakfast.

-DoubleTree by Hilton Burlington Vermont (1.27 mi), Comfort Inn & Suites South Burlington near University (1.77 mi), and Homewood Suites by Hilton Burlington (1.8 mi) have a pool on-site.
+DoubleTree by Hilton Burlington Vermont (1.27 mi, from $153/night), Comfort Inn & Suites South Burlington near University (1.77 mi, from $100/night), and Homewood Suites by Hilton Burlington (1.8 mi, from $170/night) have an indoor pool available year-round.

 Which hotels near Centennial Field have a fitness center?

-DoubleTree by Hilton Burlington Vermont (1.27 mi), Comfort Inn & Suites South Burlington near University (1.77 mi), and Homewood Suites by Hilton Burlington (1.8 mi) have an on-site fitness center.
+DoubleTree by Hilton Burlington Vermont (1.27 mi, from $153/night), Comfort Inn & Suites South Burlington near University (1.77 mi, from $100/night), and Homewood Suites by Hilton Burlington (1.8 mi, from $170/night) have an on-site fitness center.

-Which hotels near Centennial Field offer bus or oversized vehicle parking?
+Which hotels near Centennial Field are pet-friendly?

 Ready to book near Centennial Field?